nas-hub/Apigee-Enterprise-Security-Design-Patterns/IAM-Integration/README.md

 Below decision graph helps you pick the right design pattern that addresses your enterprise needs.
 The leaf nodes of this graph are the 7 design patterns, based on your key decisions you make at each decision node you land upon a specific design pattern that best fits your needs.

-The design pattern refers to a high level reference architecture, a well defined solution architecture and fully deployable Apigee solution.
+The design pattern refers to a high level reference architecture, a well-defined solution architecture and fully deployable Apigee solution.

 ## Glossary / Terminology
 **IdP** :Identity Provider, the solution that is responsible for providing Identity services such as Authentication, Authorization and SSO.